William N. Sullivan: Career

 The majority of Sullivan's career was with the United States Department of Agriculture (May 18, 1931 - May 5, 1942, and July 21, 1947 - June 30, 1978).
 He served in the United States Army Air Force during and after World War II (May 5, 1942 - July 21, 1947), entering as a commissioned 1st Lieutenant and rising to Major before being honorably discharged.

 In the late 1930s, the first of Sullivan's scientific innovations occurred as a result of his interest in the emergence of global air transportation and the possible damage that aircraft travel could do by spreading insects dangerous to humans, crops, and animals.
 At that time, a crude hand sprayer was used to disperse a solution of pyrethrum in kerosene with the hope of killing some of the insect hitchhikers.
-Sullivan joined with Dr. Lyle D. Goodhue, an accomplished chemist, to develop improved methods for disinsecting aircraft.
+Sullivan joined with Dr. Lyle D. Goodhue, an accomplished chemist, to develop improved methods for disinfecting aircraft.
 Theirs first effort involved burning a mixture of pyrethrum, corn stalks, and sodium nitrate in the presence of house flies.
 The kill was satisfactory, but too much of the insecticide was destroyed by burning.
 Dripping the solution on the heated surface of a hotplate gave better results, and splashing was overcome by spraying the solution on a hotplate.
 The heat produced a fine mist or aerosol that was 20 times more effective against house flies than the original burning method.
-This principle was widely used in "fogging machines" to control mosquitoes in urban areas, but it was not a practical way for disinsecting aircraft.
+This principle was widely used in "fogging machines" to control mosquitoes in urban areas, but it was not a practical way for disinfecting aircraft.

 Goodhue and Sullivan subsequently experimented with a mixture of pyrethrum, sesame oil, and Freon 12 (Dichlorodifluoromethane) placed in a 5 lb. carbon dioxide cylinder equipped with a valve and an oil burner nozzle.
 When the tank was inverted and the valve opened, the solution was sprayed out under the vapor pressure of Freon 12, which is 82 lbs./sq. in. at 20 deg.
 C. The Freon immediately evaporated and left the insecticide dispersed in the air as an aerosol.
 Goodhue and Sullivan now had a method of dispersing insecticides that was simple, highly effective against mosquitoes, nonflammable, and nonstaining; exactly the qualities that they were seeking in aircraft disinsection.
 The U.S. Patent Office subsequently granted Goodhue and Sullivan a patent (#2,321,023) on this invention which was assigned to the Secretary of Agriculture.